AkdeBoss/thoughtful-wallaby-70298/src/pages/contact.md

           can be contacted.
         is_required: true
     submit_label: Send Message
-    subtitle: 'Write to us, we''ll get you the '
+    subtitle: 'Write to us, we''ll get you the best deal.'
 seo:
   title: Contact
   description: This is the contact page